matbcvo/pwir/README.md

 + root

-  + code

   + Python files etc that are needed for robot to work

-  + mechanics

-    + 3D designs etc related to mechanics

-  + electronics

-    + schematics etc related to electronics

   + README.md